I've compiled a list of the most frequently asked questions. Please read these before placing an order!

 How far do you deliver?

-~I deliver wherever I need to go, with a cost of $15 for every 10 miles.
-I have delivered as far as Fayetteville, Columbia, and Charleston.
+~I deliver wherever I need to go, with a cost of $125 for the first 20 miles, and $15 for every 10 miles after that.
+I have delivered as far as Atlanta, DC, Fayetteville, Columbia, Charleston and NYC!

 What do I need to bring to my consultation?